5 Top Budgeting Apps to Download Now

 Based on this analysis, Digit will automatically begin transferring a portion of your income to a designated savings account each month.
 This amount is only part of your excess monthly income so it won’t interfere with your normal spending habits.
 By taking the human factor out of saving, you’ll be surprised how fast your nest egg can grow.

-Mint is the pretty much the king of budgeting apps.
+Mint is pretty much the king of budgeting apps.
 Not only will it track your expenses, but it will interpret the data, break it into categories and spot spending trends that you can use to refine your budget.
 Mint also has a wealth tracking feature that will chart how your net worth changes over time.

 If you only want to use one budgeting app, then Mint is right for you.
 It is user-friendly enough that anyone can use it to start their budgeting journey but has enough advanced features that it can handle whatever budgeting needs you have.